RILAB/minuta/readme.md

 - minuta_d_results
 - minuta_d_tmp

-see mira documentation for description of files, but probably want minuta_out.unpadded.fasta
+see mira documentation for description of files, but probably want to use minuta_out.unpadded.fasta

 trf produces output file: